Weak lensing calibration of mass bias in the REFLEX+BCS X-ray galaxy cluster catalogue: Conclusion

 \section{Conclusion}

 We have used weak lensing measurements to calibrate the average masses for 166 clusters with X-ray measurements in the RBC catalogue.
-We find evidence that the X-ray masses from scaled luminosities in the RBC catalogue are approximately 15 to 30 per cent lower than the weak lensing masses over the range of masses probed in this cluster sample (0.6 to $10.5\times 10^{14} h_{70}^{-1} M_\odot$), with slight but not statistically significant evidence of a mass-dependent bias for the simulation fits, which we consider more reliable.
+We find evidence that the X-ray masses from scaled luminosities in the RBC catalogue are approximately 15 to 30 per cent lower than the weak lensing masses over the range of masses probed in this cluster sample (0.6 to $10.5\times 10^{14} h_{70}^{-1} M_\odot$).
+We lack sufficient statistical power to address whether the bias is mass-dependent.
 We cannot say with certainty what fraction of this mass bias is due to the assumption of hydrostatic equilibrium: given the discrepancy in X-ray masses between different analysis methods \citep{2014MNRAS.438...49R}, it is likely that some of the bias is due to effects other than the assumption of hydrostatic equilibrium, such as differing X-ray calibrations, errors in the original $L_{\X}-M$ fit in addition to problems of hydrostatic equilibrium, and discrepancies between X-ray and weak lensing estimates of $R_{500}$.
 However, our analysis is agnostic to the sources of difference between the X-ray and weak lensing estimates, and merely produces a corrected version of the masses given by scaled luminosity in he RBC catalogue.
 This measurement is in agreement with the expectations from simulations \citep[e.g.][]{2014arXiv1406.3451O,2014arXiv1405.7876D,2014MNRAS.440.2077M}.

 To estimate the basic implications for a cosmological measurement using cluster abundances, we use the mass function from \cite{2008ApJ...688..709T} at $z=0$ and the cosmological parameters from \cite{2014A&A...571A..16P}.
 Assuming use of all clusters down to a (real) mass limit of $10^{14}h^{-1}M_\odot$, then if a mass bias corresponding to $q=0.78$ is ignored, a single-parameter cosmological constraint on $\sigma_8$ would be biased low by 12 per cent.
 For higher masses, this rapidly becomes worse due to the steepening of the mass function.
 Obviously a real analysis would not vary only a single parameter, but this gives a rough indication of the magnitude of the problem.
 Since many cosmological analyses have smaller statistical errors than this, it will be important to apply corrections for this mass bias rather than using X-ray-inferred masses directly.
 We defer a full analysis of the effect on multi-parameter cosmological constraints to future work.